Sparse Reward Subsystem in Large Language Models: Introduction

 \section{Introduction}

-In recent years, the reasoning capabilities of Large Language Models (LLMs) have achieved significant breakthroughs, even surpassing human expert levels in various mathematical and scientific tasks~\citep{gpt5,deepseekr1}.
+In recent years, the reasoning capabilities of large language models (LLMs) have achieved significant breakthroughs, even surpassing humans in various mathematical and scientific tasks~\citep{gpt5,deepseekr1}.
 Parallel to the continuous pursuit of higher performance, researchers seek to understand the underlying reasoning mechanisms of these models.
-Recent studies reveal that LLM hidden states encode rich information, which can be leveraged for weighted learning~\citep{oh2025housecardsmassiveweights}, predicting confidence and answer correctness~\citep{gekhman2025insideout}, detecting hallucinations~\citep{10.24963/ijcai.2025/929}, and performing implicit reasoning~\citep{chen2024stateshiddenhiddenstates}.
-However, most existing work focuses primarily on utilizing the information present in hidden states, while few studies analyze the intrinsic properties of the hidden states themselves or attempt to explain why these representations possess such capabilities.
+Recent studies reveal that LLM hidden states encode rich reward-related information, which can be leveraged for weighted learning~\citep{oh2025housecardsmassiveweights}, predicting confidence and answer correctness~\citep{gekhman2025insideout,latentthinking}, detecting hallucinations~\citep{10.24963/ijcai.2025/929}, and performing implicit reasoning~\citep{chen2024stateshiddenhiddenstates}.